Unemployment in Spain: Consequences

 Unemployment benefits are high enough in Spain to sustain basic expenses, though special consideration is only given to those in the first year of being unemployed.
 Those that are unemployed are at the risk of losing their home.
 According to research data by Amnesty International, thousands of people are being forcibly evicted without alternative accommodation by the state.
 Among these include approximately 26,800 rental evictions and 17,000 mortgage evictions.
 As unemployment is rising higher in Spain, there is limited public spending on housing that would grant necessary shelter.
 Women traditionally are not trained for the workforce, therefore single mothers and survivors of gender violence are particularly affected.
 This is, however, changing with a rise of women enrolling in higher education.
 In July 2018, the UN Committee on Economic, Social and Cultural Rights upheld a complaint against Spain for not having means of alternative housing for evicted families.
 Due to high unemployment levels, employed workers are afraid of losing their jobs and are more reluctant to refute existing working conditions.

-There are reforms being undertaken by the government in Spain to address this, including reduction of temporary work contracts.
+In the latter years of the 2010s, Spanish general elections were highly influenced by unemployment.
+In April 2019, almost two in each five people (39%) considered unemployment to be the main problem in the country.
+In the aftermath of the elections, Politico Europe included increasing unemployment benefits as part of the left-leaning policies that lead PSOE to a victory.
+Significant reforms to the labour market were introduced in 2021 looking to curb temporary work.
+It abolished most types of temporary employment contracts, limiting it to production circumstances and worker substitution, whilst strengthening indefinite contracts.

+In 2023, OECD found that temporary work had been curbed by 30% due to Sanchez's government 2021 labour market reforms.
+Moreover, job quality improved and permanent arrangements became the new norm.
+In a similar analysis in 2024, the IMF found analogous results regarding contractual stability.
+Nonetheless, they were unable to establish a statistical connection between the reform and unemployment levels.
+In July 2023, even though the percentage more than halved (15%), unemployment was still the main issue according to a plurality of the Spanish electorate.
+PSOE increased its vote share and was able to form a coalition government after a campaign where Pedro Sanchez highlighted both the reduction in unemployment and the increase in the rights of precarious workers.
+The government extended unemployment benefits in 2023 and 2024: accessibility was both enlarged and simplified, while the subsidy was increased.